Instanton operators and symmetry enhancement in 5d supersymmetric USp, SO and exceptional gauge theories: The case of groups

 For $N_s=2$ We find a conserved current only if $N_f\geq 1$.
 When $N_f=1$ this conserved current is a flavor singlet, and is expected to lead to an enhancement of $U_T(1)\rightarrow SU(2)$.
 For $N_f=2$, the additional fermionic vector zero modes charge this current in the $\bold{4}$ of $USp_F(4)$.
 This suggests an enhancement of $USp_F(4)\times U_T(1)\rightarrow USp(6)$, which also requires two flavor singlet currents with instanton charges $\pm 2$.
 Finally, for $N_f=3$, there is a Higgs branch leading to $SU(2)+8F$ so this theory is still interesting as it may lift to $6d$.
 We find several conserved currents with charges $(\bold{1},\bold{1},\bold{14})$, $(\bold{1},\bold{5},\bold{1})$, and $(\bold{5},\bold{1},\bold{1})$ under $SU_{S_1}(2)\times SU_{S_2}(2) \times USp_F(6)$.
 This suggests an affinization of all the flavor symmetries where both $SU_S(2)$'s get lifted to $A^{(2)}_2$, and $USp_F(6)$ get lifted to $A^{(2)}_5$.

 When $N_s=\frac{3}{2}$, we find conserved currents only when $N_f\geq 5$.
 Since for $N_f=5$ there is a Higgs branch leading to $SU(2)+8F$, this is the only interesting case.
 In that case, we find two conserved currents, one a flavor singlet and one in the $\bold{5}$ of $SU_S(2)$.
 The current in the $\bold{5}$ is consistent with $SU_S(2)$ getting lifted to the affine $A^{(2)}_2$, but the singlet does not appear to fit in this group.
+The simplest way to accommodate the singlet is by a twisted $U(1)$ group, that is a $U(1)$ symmetry group twisted by its charge conjugation outer automorphism.